kubernetes/enhancements/keps/sig-node/6369-downward-api-assigned-resources/README.md

 **Both OFF.** Feature disabled, existing behavior.

-In clusters with mixed node versions the Node Declared Features framework ([KEP-5328](https://github.com/kubernetes/enhancements/tree/master/keps/sig-node/5328-node-declared-features)) handles the skew on its own: only nodes declaring the feature receive pods that use these values.
+In clusters with mixed node versions, the Node Declared Features framework ([KEP-5328](https://github.com/kubernetes/enhancements/tree/master/keps/sig-node/5328-node-declared-features)) handles the skew on its own: only nodes declaring the feature receive pods that use these values.
 The operator therefore does not have to upgrade every kubelet before enabling the gate, and a pod that no node can serve stays unschedulable instead of failing on a node that cannot produce the values.

 ## Production Readiness Review Questionnaire